Making the architecturally striking and the structurally complex possible, with Tekla Structural Designer

 It was also decided that the main floor structures of Burlington House would be formed out of post-tensioned concrete slabs – where thick steel cables are positioned within the concrete and then, once the concrete has almost cured, stress is applied to the steel, further compressing and strengthening the concrete.

 Our use of post-tensioned concrete provided us with a really efficient structural design, helping us to deal with the larger spans generated from the general irregularity of the structural grid.
-Post-tensioned concrete is actually stronger than reinforced concrete, helping us to minimise the thickness of the floor slabs and control slab deflections over long-span areas.
+Post-tensioned concrete is actually stronger than reinforced concrete, helping us to minimize the thickness of the floor slabs and control slab deflections over long-span areas.
 In turn, this allowed for the appropriate support columns to be spaced further apart and also provided us with more flexibility in their placement.

-Through Tekla Structural Designer, we were able to first model these post-tensioned concrete slabs within the context of the 3D environment and also better analyse and calculate the slab deflections, essentially offering us a digital rehearsal to ensure that it was the right design decision from an engineering point of view.
+Through Tekla Structural Designer, we were able to first model these post-tensioned concrete slabs within the context of the 3D environment and also better analyze and calculate the slab deflections, essentially offering us a digital rehearsal to ensure that it was the right design decision from an engineering point of view.

 Having opted for cast-in-place concrete over precast concrete, due to the geometric complexity of the building and the restricted urban location, temporary works, such as formwork and falsework, were another added element on the project.